Vinayaka012/Ecommerce-Analysis-in-Power-BI/README.md

-# Ecommerce-Analysis-in-Power-BI

-Overview:

-Leveraged Power BI to conduct a comprehensive analysis for Whiskique, an online pet supply company, focusing on customer behavior, sales performance, and shipping metrics.
-Imported and structured data from multiple sources to ensure accurate relationships between customers, products, and sales data.
-Corrected inconsistent state names, revealing California as the state with the most customers (598) and Texas leading in the Central region.

-Customer Behavior and Sales Analysis:

-Customer Lifetime Value (LTV): Calculated LTV to analyze customer behavior, with Nevada averaging $972.97.
-Sales Visualization:
-Identified Florida (FL) as having the highest sales on the East Coast.
-Highlighted Memory Foam Pet Beds as the second-best seller with sales of $127,642.
-Profit Metrics:
-Built key profit metrics—including Cost of Goods Sold (COGS), baseline profit, and profit percentages.
-Discovered an overall profit margin of 27.50%.
-Noted that NextGard Chew for Dogs in Washington (WA) had a negative profit margin of -19.76%.
-Identified Electronics as the category with the highest profit margin.

-Shipping Optimization

-What-If Analysis:
-Introduced dynamic shipping metrics to optimize costs.
-Reduced baseline shipping costs from $385,150 to $326,055.
-Achieved total savings of $118.19K for an 11-item shipment.
-Product-Specific Savings:
-Analyzed savings of $10,904 for Dog and Puppy Pads through optimized quantities.

-Market Basket Analysis
-Cross-Sell Opportunities:
-Conducted market basket analysis to identify product pairings.
-Recommended Memory Foam Pet Beds for cross-sell promotions based on profitability and purchasing patterns.

-Interactive Dashboards

-Executive Summary:
-Included map visualizations of total sales by state and region.
-Treemaps showcasing profit margins by product description and category.
-Displayed key KPIs like total sales, baseline profit, and profit percentage.
-Shipping Metrics:
-Explored the impact of quantity adjustments on shipping costs.
-Visualized cumulative shipping savings over time.
-Market Basket Analysis:
-Visualized frequently purchased product combinations to inform cross-sell strategies.

-Outcome:

-Enhanced decision-making by delivering data-driven insights into sales trends, customer behavior, and shipping strategies.
-Optimized operations by identifying significant cost-saving opportunities through dynamic what-if analysis.
-Improved profitability by revealing high-margin products and categories, guiding strategic promotions and operational improvements.
+# Ecommerce Analysis in Power BI

+## Overview 📊
+Conducted a comprehensive analysis for **Whiskique**, an online pet supply company, leveraging **Power BI** to explore customer behavior, sales performance, and shipping metrics.
+The project focused on revealing actionable insights, optimizing operations, and improving profitability.

+Key insights:
+- **Top-performing state:** California had the most customers (**598**).
+- **Central region leader:** Texas led in customer count.
+- Resolved inconsistent state names for cleaner analytics.

+---

+## Customer Behavior and Sales Analysis 🔍
+1. **Customer Lifetime Value (LTV):**
+   - Calculated LTV to evaluate customer behavior.
+   - Nevada had the highest average LTV of **$972.97**.
+2. **Sales Analysis:**
+   - Florida (FL) recorded the highest sales on the East Coast.
+   - Identified **Memory Foam Pet Beds** as the second-best seller with sales of **$127,642**.
+3. **Profitability Metrics:**
+   - Overall profit margin: **27.50%**.
+   - Identified **NextGard Chew for Dogs** in Washington (WA) with a negative profit margin of **-19.76%**.
+   - Highlighted **Electronics** as the category with the highest profit margins.

+---

+## Shipping Optimization 🚚
+1. **What-If Analysis for Cost Reduction:**
+   - Reduced baseline shipping costs from **$385,150** to **$326,055**, achieving total savings of **$118.19K**.
+   - Optimized shipping for an 11-item shipment to achieve these savings.
+2. **Product-Specific Savings:**
+   - Analyzed and saved **$10,904** for **Dog and Puppy Pads** through quantity optimization.

+---

+## Market Basket Analysis 🛒
+1. **Cross-Sell Opportunities:**
+   - Conducted market basket analysis to identify frequently purchased product pairings.
+   - Recommended **Memory Foam Pet Beds** for cross-sell promotions based on profitability and purchasing patterns.

+---

+## Interactive Dashboards 📈
+1. **Executive Summary:**
+   - Map visualizations showcasing total sales by state and region.
+   - Treemaps highlighting profit margins by product description and category.
+   - Displayed KPIs such as total sales, baseline profit, and profit percentage.
+2. **Shipping Metrics:**
+   - Visualized shipping savings and their cumulative impact over time.
+   - Explored the effect of quantity adjustments on shipping costs.
+3. **Market Basket Analysis:**
+   - Highlighted frequently purchased product combinations to guide promotional strategies.

+---

+## Outcome 🎯
+- Delivered **data-driven insights** into sales trends, customer behavior, and shipping strategies.
+- Identified significant cost-saving opportunities with **dynamic what-if analyses**.
+- Boosted profitability by uncovering high-margin products and guiding operational improvements.

+---

+## Key Technologies 🛠️
+- **Tools Used:** Power BI
+- **Techniques:**
+  - Data cleaning and transformation
+  - LTV analysis
+  - Profitability and cost analysis
+  - Market basket analysis
+- **Visualizations:** Interactive dashboards, KPIs, treemaps, and map charts.

+---